JackelLi1417/DataScienceProject_FlightDelay/README.md

 This is the group project studying the relationship between flight delays and weather conditions.
-It is conducted by the student group (group 6) from COMSCI 526 course at Duke University.
+It is conducted by the student group (group 6) from COMSCI 526 course (2025 Fall term) at Duke University.